 Coastal city real estate has become too expensive, so I decided to sell a San Francisco rental house in June 2017 for 30X its annual gross rent.
 The property taxes for the rental house alone were $23,000 a year.
 With the birth of my son in 2017, I no longer wanted to waste time dealing with PITA tenants.

-The most attractive investment opportunities are in the South and the Midwest through real estate investing platforms like Fundrise.
+The most attractive investment opportunities are in the Sunbelt through real estate investing platforms like Fundrise.
 Fundrise was founded in 2012 and is my favorite real estate investing platform today.
-Fundrise created diversified private eREITs to enable both accredited and unaccredited investors to gain commercial real estate exposure.
+Fundrise created diversified private eREITs to enable all investors to gain commercial real estate exposure.
 It currently manages over $3 billion in assets from over 350,000 investors.

 The great thing about real estate crowdsourcing is that you can invest in projects with potentially 8 – 12% annual returns with as little as $1,000.
 If I wanted to buy another SF property, I need to come up with a $320,000 downpayment since the median home price here is ~$1.6 million and borrow $1,280,000.